-Scientists haven’t been able to do a lot of research on these animals’ behaviors, partially because it is challenging to motivate them.
+Scientists haven’t been able to do in-depth research on these animals’ behaviors, partially because it is challenging to motivate them.

 Brumation is similar to hibernation, but a snake in brumation, will sleep for long periods and occasionally wake to eat or drink.